eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 ### [Visualize results](#visualize-results)

-To explore the results of a simulation, the user must select the Open-ALAQS file used for the calculation (to ensure the exact grid and date are applied), and then choose one of the output modules:
+To explore the results of a simulation, the user must select the OpenALAQS file used for the calculation (to ensure the exact grid and date are applied), and then choose one of the output modules:
 + **Visualise Results** as a vector layer
 + **Plot Time Series** to display results as a time series
 + **Results Table** to view results in table format